How Can FearAZ.com Help You?

 Medications

-In rare cases, when the patient is having repeated panic attacks and immediate action is needed, the doctor may prescribe antidepressants and sometimes tranquilizers.
-They help reduce the symptoms but are not a cure for the phobia.
+In rare cases, if the patient is having repeated panic attacks and immediate action is needed, the doctor may prescribe antidepressants or anti-anxiety medications.
+These help reduce the symptoms, but they are not a cure for the phobia itself.

-Once the patient is stabilized, the doctor will discontinue the use of medication and continue the treatment with therapy alone.
+Once the patient is stabilized, a health care professional may discontinue use of medication and rely on other methods of therapy alone.

 Conclusion

-The death of a loved one, can cause extreme anxiety and panic attacks especially if you are very attached.
-People suffering from this phobia can find it extremely difficult to go about their day-to-day lives, which affects their normal functioning in society.
+The death of a loved one can cause extreme anxiety, no matter the relationship.
+People suffering from this phobia can find it difficult to go about their day-to-day lives, which affects their normal functioning in society.

-However, with proper care and help, you can leave behind this fear and live a happy and fulfilling life.
+However, with proper care, you can leave behind this fear and live a happy and fulfilling life.

 SOURCES: